Blockdesk Intro FAQ

-Q: In folllowing "The Most Effective Disciplines", do I only sell when the time limit is reached?
+Q: In folllowing Peter's "Time Efficient Risk Management Discipline", (TERMD) do I only sell when the time limit is reached?
 Even if the stock tanks?

-No, because some positions will reach the sell target before the time limit and will be closed out at that point.
+No, because some positions will reach the sell target before the time limit and will be closed out profitably at that point, which should happen frequently enough to more than offset any losses in the few losing positions that are inevitable.
 The individual user is provided information about drawdown risk so they can match selections with their comfort level.
 Because the drawdown risk track record is built from forward-looking observations similar to the current expectations, they provide a useful perspective.

 Q: What is Market Making?